konik32/video-rental-reactive/README.md

 3. Spring Data Mongo
 4. Embedded MongoDB
 5. Spring Reactor
+6. Google Cloud Storage
+7. Spring Cloud GCP

 ## Running application
-Clone the repository and run `mvnw spring-boot:run` Application listens on port `8080`.
+Clone the repository and run `mvnw spring-boot:run -Dspring.profiles.active=dev` Application listens on port `8080`.
 It might take a while to run it for the first time, because it download embedded mongodb.

 ## Endpoints